CaIvin-Chiu/Bike-share-data-analysis/README.md

 * Average Casual customer ride time are 2.7 times more than member customer ride time
 * Number of casual ride are signficant higher during Fridays and weekends.

-# About this project

-A case study for completing google data analytics certificates.